If you are starting with Kiwili:

 Your configuration is now complete!

-If you have already entered all your accounting transactions (invoices, expenses, etc.) up until today in Kiwili, you can at any time consult your accounting reports (balance sheet, general journal, general ledger, balance sheet, profil and loss statement).
-Otherwise, manually enter your first general entry corresponding to the trial balance in the "General Journal Manual Entries" section.
+If you have already entered all your accounting transactions (invoices, expenses, etc.) up until today in Kiwili, you can at any time consult your accounting reports (balance sheet, general journal, general ledger, balance sheet, profit and loss statement).

 Note that your future operations in Kiwili will automatically generate double log entries and the year closure will generate a log entry for retained earnings.